Extra tip: Click here to download some pipeline examples for different types of jobs

 - Disqualified: Candidates are disqualified within stages themselves.
 Do not add your own "Disqualified" stage.
 Instead click the disqualify button on candidate profiles, keeping them within the stage they progressed to, but separating them from still-qualified candidates.

 - View, ABC, Step 3: You want your hiring team and leadership teams to know how things are progressing at a glance and where they should take action.
 Stage names like "Phone Screen" and "Interview" are OK, but avoid words or ideas that may be more difficult to interpret.
 It's not clear what candidate aspects are being evaluated in "Step 3".
 Is this stage relevant to the hiring manager or just the recruiter?
 Is feedback expected or should users just be looking at resumes?
 Is this an interview, an assessment or what?

 - Save for later: Use candidate tagging instead of adding a stage for candidates who performed well, but were not hired.
 For 'silver medalist' candidates, include a "#save_for_later" tag at the top of their profile and keep them in the stage they advanced to.
-When you're hiring again, search your database for the tag to quickly surface the candidate.
+When you're hiring again, search your Candidates page for the tag to quickly surface the candidate.
 Adding a separate stage for this impacts your reporting and may confuse the hiring team.

 - Offer Approval & Offer Send, Interview Setup & Interview Feedback: Don't split up recruiting tasks into multiple stages.
 For example, in an Interview stage, schedule the interview and collect feedback within one stage.
 Or for offers, collect approval and send the offer within one stage.

 - Hired > Onboarding Meeting: We do not recommend adding stages after Hired.
 This can impact the reporting on the number of successful hires.